britram/taps-transports/draft-ietf-taps-transports.md

 # Acknowledgments

-Thanks to Karen Nielsen, Joe Touch, and Michael Welzl for the comments, feedback, and discussion.
-This work is partially supported by the European Commission under grant agreements FP7-ICT-318627 mPlane and from the Horizon 2020 research and innovation program under grant agreement No. 644334 (NEAT);
-support does not imply endorsement.
+Thanks to Joe Touch, Michael Welzl, and the TAPS Working Group for the comments, feedback, and discussion.
+This work is partially supported by the European Commission under grant agreements FP7-ICT-318627 mPlane and from the Horizon 2020 research and innovation program under grant agreement No. 644334 (NEAT); support does not imply endorsement.